 India is the fourth largest automobile market in the world.

 For two-wheeler, it is the second-largest market with 20 million units per year.
-And India as a country heavily depends on oil import.
+And India as a country heavily depends on oil imports.
 The import value is coming to near about $120 billion in FY2019.

 Heavy population density is another concern area.
 Considering this factor population are highly interested to buy an electric car or a two-wheeler.
 It will become a natural push for the future of the electric market.

-On the discussion of ownership cost of high-speed electric two-wheelers and other cases such as retail four-wheelers and commercial vehicles, regulatory informed us that, the total cost of ownership will become more favourable as the battery prices would drop further.
+On the discussion of ownership cost of high-speed electric two-wheelers and other cases such as retail four-wheelers and commercial vehicles, regulatory informed us that, the total cost of ownership will become more favorable as the battery prices would drop further.

 Electric Vehicle adoption in the commercial category is expected to be at 13% by 2024-25 and the segment to reach 60 billion by that time.

-The future of electric vehicle market is a boost to a healthy economy on the basis of the total cost of ownership.
+The future of the electric vehicle market is a boost to a healthy economy on the basis of the total cost of ownership.
 And we would expect to see intensive action in this space going forward.